elinorwahl/cnn-dog-breed-classifier/README.md

 ```

 - (Optional) If you are running the project on your local machine (and not using AWS, Crestle or a similar GPU-enabling platform), before running code, change the kernel to match the dog-project environment by using the drop-down menu (**Kernel > Change kernel > dog-project**).
 Then follow the instructions in the notebook.

+### Acknowledgements

+This project was done as part of Udacity's [Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+While this particular version of the dog breed classifier project is not available on GitHub yet, a version that functions in a very similar way may be found [here](https://github.com/udacity/dog-project).